Trusted by 100,000+ organizations globally

 Other features to look out for include:

 If new apartment building security cameras in common areas need to integrate with existing security systems, it’s essential to check if new cameras are compatible.
-Cameras for apartment building security may need to integrate with access systems, such as on-premise vs cloud security access control, tenant apps and even wireless locks managing entry to the building.
+Cameras for apartment building security may need to integrate with access control systems, such as on-premise vs cloud security access control, tenant apps and even wireless locks managing entry to the building.
 For new deployments, you have more flexibility to select systems that work together.
-However, for apartment buildings with existing systems installed, check with your provider to ensure any new technology is compatible.
+However, for apartment buildings with existing systems installed, work with a security system integrator to ensure any new technology is compatible.

 It’s also important to check if you’ll be able to add existing cameras to the video management system, as not all brands and models of camera will work well together.
 Incompatible apartment building security cameras and devices could mean having to monitor separate feeds and activity dashboards, which means your team is more likely to miss a critical event.
 Security cameras for apartment complexes that are ONVIF compatible are easier to integrate with existing hardware and software, and can help you save on deployment costs for new devices.